 It’s Not As Expensive As You Might Think

-Mindful Return costs about what you’d pay for a 90-minute massage or an hour with a therapist.
-For $199/person, you will be left feeling confident and set up for success – feelings money simply cannot buy.
+Mindful Return costs about what you’d pay for a night away or two hours with a therapist.
+For $399/person, you will be left feeling confident and set up for success – feelings money simply cannot buy.

 Some employers offer Mindful Return as a benefit.
 Ask your employer to cover the cost!
 Many do.